-On September 30, 2020, RT PE Investment LLC, an entity owned by Mr. Suhail Rizvi, a then-director of Playboy and the Company's current Chairman, and Mr. Ben Kohn, a then-director and Chief Executive Officer of Playboy and now a director of the Company and its Chief Executive Officer and President, entered into a Subscription Agreement to purchase 100,000 PIPE Shares in the PIPE Investment for an aggregate purchase price of \$1,000,000.
+On September 30, 2020, RT PE Investment LLC, an entity owned by Mr. Suhail Rizvi, a then-director of Playboy and the Company's current Chairman, and Mr. Ben Kohn, a then-director and Chief Executive Officer of Playboy and now a director of the Company and its Chief Executive Officer and President, entered into a Subscription Agreement to purchase 100,000 shares of Company common stock (the "PIPE Shares") in a private placement (the "PIPE Investment") for an aggregate purchase price of \$1,000,000.
 RT PE Investment participated in the PIPE Investment on the same terms as the other PIPE Investors.
 On March 19, 2021, RT PE Investment was dissolved and the PIPE Shares purchased by it were distributed to its members: 50,000 shares of which were distributed to Rizvi Master, LLC, an entity controlled by Mr. Rizvi, and 50,000 shares of which were distributed to the Bircoll Kohn Family Trust, of which Mr. Kohn is a trustee and a controlling person.